 The MASTER instrument is maintained and operated by the Airborne Sensor Facility (ASF) at NASA Ames Research Center in Mountain View, California, under the oversight of the EOS Project Science Office at NASA Goddard.
 Data processing was conducted at NASA Ames Research Center and the Jet Propulsion Laboratory at the California Institute of Technology in Pasadena, California.

 2. Data Characteristics

-Spatial Coverage: Portions of California, US
+Spatial Coverage: Portions of California, Nevada, Utah, Arizona, Colorado and eastern Pacific Ocean

 Spatial Resolution: 50 m